um-catlab/eecs-598-fa2025/README.md

 ## Scribed Notes Signup

-Sign up by submitting a pull request where you add your name. to the date you want to volunteer.
+Sign up by submitting a pull request where you add your name to the date you want to volunteer.
 Then when you finish your notes submit them with the name `notes/MM-DD-notes.tex` where `MM` is replaced by the month (08, 09, 10, 11, 12) and `DD` is replaced by the day of the lecture.
 See the file `notes/MM-DD-notes.tex` for the template.
+With the number of students this semester, everyone will need to scribe 3 lectures.

 Schedule: